 Clay has a few different ways of organizing your people, and each one has its pros and cons depending on your workflow.
 We wanted to share more about why each of those mechanisms exists and how they might change in the future.

 Groups are an easy way to organize groups of people into a static list.
 You can add people to a group on their profile, with a keyboard shortcut, via the Command Bar, or via a manual import that our team does for you.
 Groups are visible on the left sidebar of Clay on the desktop or web app, and in Collections on the iOS app.
-When viewing a Group, you can copy the email addresses for everyone in the group, and you'll soon be able to set Reconnect cadences on each group.
+When viewing a Group, you can copy the email addresses for everyone in the group, and set Reconnect cadences on each group.

 Groups are similar to lists in other contacts apps where you create the group and manually add people to it over time.
 While some Clay members use Groups to group together people by role, location, company, stage, or interest, we believe that those things are better served by keywords in your notes since notes are easier to add and a search will return results that are broader than things you've tagged.